-Events such as last week’s European summit still regularly produce a flurry of comment about how Cameron might / should / will / must call an early general election, written as if the rules on calling a general election have not changed.
+Moments of political turmoil still regularly produce a flurry of comment about how the Prime Minister might / should / will / must call an early general election, written as if the rules on calling a general election have not changed.

 But they have, for the Fixed-term Parliaments Act of 2011 is now in force and the sorts of calculations that were relevant during previous political excitements are no longer relevant.
-A Prime Minister can no longer simply call an early general election because they want to.
+Put simply, a Prime Minister can no longer simply call an early general election because they want to.

 Instead, there are only two circumstances in which a general election can take place earlier than the scheduled five years after the previous one.